vermicida/watson-bot-test/README.md

 ## Getting started

 The first step is to create an [IBM Bluemix](https://console.ng.bluemix.net/) account and a new service for [Dialog](https://console.ng.bluemix.net/catalog/services/dialog/); you can find it under the Catalog's Watson section.
-You will be using the Dialog service's username and password in a minute, so have them on hand; you can get them from your IBM Bluemix app's environment variables.
+You will be using the Dialog service's username and password in a minute, so have them on hand; get them from your IBM Bluemix app's environment variables.

 Now, clone this repo using the command below:
 ```bash